logiquebox/chapter-leads-hub/README.md

 👍 **Submit your event report**

-You will then return to the created issue to report how the event went including photos, relevant social media posts, reports and other details.
-You will hence create the post event report using the [Post Event Template](/chapter-leads-hub/blob/master/docs/post-event-template.md) and submit any expenses by following the [Expense submission guideline](/chapter-leads-hub/blob/master/docs/expenses.md)
+After the event is completed, return to the created issue and submit a post event report.
+Your report should include photos, relevant social media posts, reports and any other details.
+To create the post event report, use the [Post Event Template](/chapter-leads-hub/blob/master/docs/post-event-template.md) and submit any expenses by following the [Expense submission guideline](/chapter-leads-hub/blob/master/docs/expenses.md).

 ✅ **Close the issue**